annachant/Zillow-Time-Series-Project/README.md

 ![image](https://user-images.githubusercontent.com/89176309/154710457-b9051a91-7157-40e7-8055-a5f7079024e8.png)

-With a successful implmentation of our baseline model and procedure, we created a function which took all of our Houston area zips and ran the modeling on each zip, and stored the predictions in a dictionary.
+With a successful implmentation of our baseline model and procedure, we created a function which took all of our Houston area zips and ran SARIMAX modeling on each zip, and stored the predictions in a dictionary.

 To evaluate our models, we sorted the zip codes by the dollar amount projected increase on the training set.
 Those zip codes were: